-- 46. A comment was received from the owner of the property at 2345 Brush College Rd.
-NW, Hope Point Church, expressing support for the proposed zoning change from RS to MU-I, citing the need for additional housing options and more flexibility in future development on the property. - 47.
-A comment was received from 350 Salem expressing support for the proposed

-Comprehensive Plan and proposed map changes.
+- 44. A comment was received from the owner of the property at 2345 Brush College Rd.
+NW, Hope Point Church, expressing support for the proposed zoning change from RS to MU-I, citing the need for additional housing options and more flexibility in future development on the property. - 45.
+A comment was received from 350 Salem expressing support for the proposed Comprehensive Plan and proposed map changes. - 46.
+Comments were received from representatives of the owner of property located southwest of the intersection of Kuebler Blvd.
+SE and I-5, where there is a pending land use application, and the request was for the proposed map changes that are part of the Our Salem project to be revised to reflect the applicant's proposal (e.g., rezoning to CO, CR, and MU-III).
+Subsequent comments requested that the initial Our Salem proposal for the property a map change to CO be added back to the property as part of the Our Salem project.